firebolt-db/godocs/docs/Guides/getting-started.md

 <img src="../assets/images/GS-database.png" alt="New DB +" width="700"/>

 Firebolt decouples storage and compute resources so that multiple engines can run computations on the same database.
 You can also configure different engine sizes for different workloads.
 These workloads can run in parallel or separately.
 Because storage is decoupled from storage, you must first create both a database and an engine before you can run your first query.
-The following instructions show you how to create a database and then an engine, but you can also create the engine first.

 Firebolt’s structure is organized as follows:
 * A database holds the elements that you need to run queries such as tables, views and information schema.